Charles S. Dawson, Jr. (D)

 Phone: (518) 447-7117

-Charlie has been a member of the Audit and Finance Committee since he began his legislative service.
-His legislative work has concentrated on economic development, especially high tech development.
 In his very first year in office, Charlie advocated using the County's multi-million dollar share of the Medicaid tobacco settlement monies for economic development seed money.
-His advocacy efforts and leadership led to the creation of the Vista Technology Campus in Bethlehem.
-As a result, good jobs will come to the town and the county and the Bethlehem Central School District stands to benefit by $51 million in tax dollars over 20 years and the town by some $2.5 million.
+His advocacy efforts and leadership led to the shovel ready creation of the Vista Technology Campus in Bethlehem, which remains a work in progress.

-Charlie was the prime sponsor of the 11 mile county rail trail legislation and author of the measure creating the Bethlehem Landslide Nature Preserve on the Normans Kill.
-He also has led legislative efforts to promote volunteer firefighter/EMS recruitment and retention, library aid, and against unfunded State mandates imposed on county taxpayers, particularly the costly Medicaid mandate.
+Charlie was also the prime sponsor of the 11 mile county rail trail legislation and author of the measure creating the Bethlehem Landslide Nature Preserve on the Normans Kill.

-Active in his community, Charlie served five years as a volunteer firefighter with the Elsmere Fire Company, as a member of the Bethlehem soccer club board, and as a member of the Albany County Soil and Water Conservation District.
+Active in his community, Charlie served as a volunteer firefighter with the Elsmere Fire Company, as a member of the Bethlehem soccer club board, on his neighborhood association board, and as a member of the Albany County Soil and Water Conservation District.
 He is an avid skier, serving as a long-time volunteer with the mountain safety ski patrol at Mount Snow.
-The rest of the year you'll find him golfing or landscaping when he has the time.
+The rest of the year you'll find him golfing, hiking, kayaking or landscaping, when he has the time.